onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 In case of multiple warehouses configured in Odoo (eg.: user belongs to group "Manage multiple Warehouse"):

-Go to SendCloud > Configuration > Integration.
+Go to Sendcloud > Configuration > Integration.
 Click on Configure Warehouse Addresses.
 A wizard will pop up.
 Set the corresponding Sendcloud Sender Address for each of the warehouse addresses.

 .. image:: /delivery_sendcloud_official/static/description/Image_100.png